playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/angular.md

 As a result, **if you have your code inside of a template that's being rendered that you want to grab using `ViewChild`/`ContentChild`  - you will need to use an `ngAfterViewInit` rather than a `ngOnInit`.** For similar reasons (change detection being a tricky thing as it is), **you'll need to access the plural APIs ( `ViewChildren`/`ContentChildren`) with the `ngAfterViewInit` lifecycle as well.**

-**This also effects `*ngIf` and `*ngFor` structural directives**, so if you've recently added one of those to your template, and have noticed that you've had to switch your lifecylcle methods to using `ngAfterViewInit`, you have a bit of an explaination ([as structural directives use templates internally](#structural-directives-what-sorcery-is-this))
+**This also effects `*ngIf` and `*ngFor` structural directives**, so if you've recently added one of those to your template, and have noticed that you've had to switch your lifecycle methods to using `ngAfterViewInit`, you have a bit of an explanation ([as structural directives use templates internally](#structural-directives-what-sorcery-is-this))

 #### Great Scott - You Control The Timing!

 While this behavior can be a bit confusing, Angular 8 brought an option to the `ViewChild` and `ContentChild` APIs to make this a bit easier to manage mentally.
-While **these APIs won't enbale use of templated queries in `ngOnInit`**, it will make bugs when adding templated queries (such as `ngIf`) less likely to create new bugs.
+While **these APIs won't enable use of templated queries in `ngOnInit`**, it will make bugs when adding templated queries (such as `ngIf`) less likely to create new bugs.

 For example, if you'd like to force all queries to not run until `ngAfterViewInit`, regardless of using templated views, you can enable that with the `{static: false}` option configuration: